‘Game changing’ research reveals the full genome sequences of hundreds of primates

 Dr. Mareike Janiak, a former Salford postdoctoral researcher now at the Canadian Centre of Computational Genomics, combined these fossil data with the genomic data to calculate when different primate groups developed, an analysis that was only possible by using a large supercomputer.
 Because of the immense size of the data involved, even on a supercomputer the analysis required a full month to complete.
 She said: “This was a large collaborative effort that was made possible by combining the expertise of researchers from many backgrounds, including field biologists, fossil experts, and computer scientists.
 Just a few years ago, only around 20 primate genomes were available, so this is a massive leap forward for the field.”

 Professor Ian Goodhead, Associate Dean for Research and Innovation for the School of Science, Engineering and Environment and Genomics researcher, said: “This study highlights how effective it is bringing together multiple disciplines to help answer some of the toughest scientific questions.
-Salford University has invested close to £1m in computational and molecular biology over the past few years, and it’s great to see this pay off to both researchers and students; studies like this highlight how future biologists will be working.
+The University of Salford has invested close to £1m in computational and molecular biology over the past few years, and it’s great to see this pay off to both researchers and students; studies like this highlight how future biologists will be working.
 Over the next few years we hope to expand this work further to make further contributions to conservation efforts in the Amazon, and more widely.”

 For all press office enquiries please email communications@salford.ac.uk.